1,000+ Opportunities

 Review the Guidebook Guidebook") CDBG ED Loan Program Pipeline Template CENST Environmental Review for Activity Form

-Based on current listing details, eligibility includes: Units of General Local Government (City, County, or other municipality) located within a Non-Entitlement Area.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Units of General Local Government (City, County, or other municipality) located within a Non-Entitlement Area.
+Confirm the full requirements in the official notice before applying.

 Community Development Block Grant - Public Facilities is a grant from the Colorado Department of Local Affairs, Division of Local Government that funds public infrastructure and community development projects in non-entitlement areas.
 Eligible projects include sewer and water systems, streetscape improvements, community centers, food banks, shelters, health clinics, and nonprofit infrastructure.
 Activities must primarily benefit low-to-moderate income persons, prevent slum or blight, or address urgent community needs.
 Two funding tracks are available: a Design, Engineering, and Environmental Clearance grant (up to $100,000) and a Construction grant (up to $600,000).
 Eligible applicants are units of general local government—cities under 50,000 population and counties under 200,000—located in non-entitlement areas where at least 51% of project beneficiaries are low-income.